-Summary : Cruise by Zodiac for a scenic among floating icebergs.
+Summary : Cruise by Zodiac for scenic exploration among floating icebergs.
 Visit the UNESCO World Heritage Sites of L'Anse aux Meadows and Gros Morne.
 Meet a sledge dog team and their owners, learn of the Inuit culture and their lasting traditions.
 Explore Medieval Norse sites, the historic Fortress of Louisbourg and experience a traditional Viking feast.
 Search for polar bears and whales, and discover magnificent birdlife including osprey, and a colony of 122,000 northern gannets on this North Atlantic voyage of a lifetime.

 Activities : Birding, Culture, Hiking

+Take a charter flight from Copenhagen to Kangerlussuaq.
 Embark the vessel, meet Expedition Team members and fellow passengers.

 Located just north of the Arctic Circle, Sisimiut is the northernmost town in Greenland where the port remains free of ice in the winter; yet it is also the southernmost town where there exists enough snow and ice to drive a dogsled in winter and spring.
 Traveling by sled has been the primary means of winter transportation here for centuries.
 Meet a sled dog team and their owners, who will share about sledding and how the Greenlandic sled dog has been bred to be amongst the strongest working dogs in the world.